Azure/CCOInsights/docs/wiki/Troubleshooting Guide.md

 Try using a native user account to the AAD tenant you are connecting to instead of a guest user account.

+## Custom connector not recognized

+To make sure the custom connector is configured correctly, please check the following security settings in Power BI Desktop.

+Under the File menu, click on the "Options and Settings" button, then chose Options.
+In the dialog, click on Security and select "Allow any extension to load without validation of warning".

+![PowerBISecurityConfiguration][PowerBISecurityConfiguration]

+Under the Home menu, click on "Get Data", then chose the "More..." option.
+Select Azure from the list on the left to filter the options.

+![PowerBIDataConnectors][PowerBIDataConnectors]

+Once this configuration is in place, you can use the solution to get data.

 <!-- Docs -->
 [PowerBIDesktop]: <https://learn.microsoft.com/en-us/power-bi/fundamentals/desktop-get-the-desktop>